-Just as in other communities in the United States, the immigrant population in the Central Arkansas area has grown rapidly in recent years.
-Since 1999, Literacy Action’s trained volunteers have taught non-English speaking adults from all over the world to read and communicate in English.
-These students come from all walks of life from professionals with advanced degrees to unskilled workers and stay-at-home mothers.
+Just as in other communities in the United States, the immigrant population in the central Arkansas area has grown rapidly in recent years.
+Since 1999, Literacy Action’s trained volunteers have taught non-English-speaking adults from all over the world to read and communicate in English.
+These students come from all walks of life—from professionals with advanced degrees to unskilled workers and stay-at-home mothers.

 How the ESL (English as a Second Language) Program Works

 Tutors are trained by Literacy Action to teach English language learners the skills they need to succeed in our community.
-Tutors use a wide range of nationally-recognized teaching materials, as well as incorporating other materials geared to the student’s particular needs and interests.
+Tutors use a wide range of nationally recognized teaching materials, as well as incorporating other materials geared to the student’s particular needs and interests.

 Students are retested periodically to assess their progress.
-At every lesson, the tutor evaluates the student’s small and large steps toward achieving their personal objectives.
+At each lesson, the tutor evaluates the student’s small and large steps toward achieving their personal objectives.
 Tutors are both instructors and cheerleaders, making sure students stay engaged and see the results of their efforts.